France (album)

-France is the sixteenth and final studio album (seventeenth overall) by French singer France Gall, released in March 1996.
+France is the fifteenth and final studio album by French singer France Gall, released in March 1996.

 Being her first album of new material in nine years since Babacar in 1987, discounting Double jeu, her collaboration with her husband Michel Berger four years prior as well as three live albums released during the lengthy gap such as Le Tour de France 88 (1988), Simple je – Débranchée à Bercy (1993) and Simple je – Rebranchée à Bercy (1994), this would be her last studio album, though she would release two more live albums titled Concert public Olympia / Concert acoustique M6 (1997), before her retirement from the music industry and Pleyel (2005) before her death in 2018.